Berks County, Pennsylvania: Arts and culture

-The Reading Public Museum is an art, science, and history museum.
+Reading Public Museum in Reading is an art, science, and history museum.

 The Reading Buccaneers Drum and Bugle Corps are an all-age drum corps based in Berks County.
-The corps, founded in 1957, is a charter member Drum Corps Associates and an 11-time DCA World Champion.
+Founded in 1957, the corps is a charter member Drum Corps Associates and an 11-time DCA World Champion.

 Reading is home to Berks Opera Company, founded in 2007 as Berks Opera Workshop.

-There are two Pennsylvania state parks and a Natural Area in Berks County.
+There are two Pennsylvania state parks and one natural area in Berks County.